 Undoubtedly you’ve experienced some surge of worry and anxiety in your household over the last couple of months.
-It is an unprecedented time we are currently living in, and managing a myriad of emotions (both your own and your child’s) takes a concerted effort.
+It is an unprecedented time we are currently living in, and managing a myriad of emotions from both you and your child takes a concerted effort.

 A few days ago, my five-year-old was having a rougher-than-usual morning, and I decided to stop my household tasks to get down to her level and ask, “Do you miss your preschool friends?”
-She responded by bursting into tears and sobbing for several heart-wrenching minutes.
+She responded with tears and continued sobbing for several heart-wrenching minutes.

 I couldn’t help crying with her, crying for missed friends, for missed outings, for a long-ago normal, for library outings, park visits, and every other thing that has been indefinitely placed on hold.
 We had a good cry together, and it was one of those moments where riding the wave of emotion felt like a small victory.